steveshogren/blog-source/source/_posts/2015-12-14-daily-meditation-greatly-improved-my-technical-leadership.markdown

 your unique weaknesses and strengths, coming up with a tailored perspective.
 Meditating allows your mind to creatively look for ways to improve itself.
 While rarely comfortable, this process can have incredible benefits.

+## "I'm uncomfortable with meditation for religious/secular reasons"

+You may feel uncomfortable with meditation because of its current strong associations with Buddhism.
+On further research, I found that meditation is something that has been taught and practiced by most major religions.
+Buddhism, Catholicism, Christianity, Hinduism, Islam, and Judaism all have strong meditation traditions.
+While some religions have stopped teaching meditation in the last couple generations, it does not mean it is wrong to practice it.
+You will be reconnecting with traditions that were practiced by your religion for hundreds of generations.

+Additionally, meditation does not have to have a religious connotation.
+I consider meditation like an exercise routine for the mind.
+If you are religious, and exercise as a form of religious expression, then it is a religious practice.
+If you are not, and exercise to improve your health and well-being, it is not a religious practice.
+Simple as that.
+Meditation is a tool, and the tool wielder determines its use.